 - Sharing your screen: Keep your desktop cleared in case you need to share your screen in a meeting.

 - Audio: Stay muted if you aren't speaking (to avoid background noises i.e. traffic, dogs, kids).
 Test your audio in advance.

 - Video/Camera: Only use your camera if you have a strong internet connection.

-More details in the Audio and Virtual Conferencing with WebEx online guide, including Best Practices and Video Tutorials.
+More details in the Audio and Virtual Conferencing with Zoom online guide, including Best Practices for Hosting and Participating in Zoom meetings and Video Tutorials.